sandervandevelde/MQTTBrokerPrivatePreview/Environment_configuration/README.md

 # Instructions for the initial environment setup

 Follow these steps to configure Azure CLI and set the common variables that will be used in the each scenario for deploying resources.
-You will need to follow these steps in every new terminal window before testing.

 1. Navigate to the Environment_configuration folder in your cloned repo through `cd ./MQTTBrokerPrivatePreview/Environment_configuration/`
 2. Update profile.sh file to specify your subscription id and resource group name.